josepaulosa/Lexicon_Based_Sentiment_Analyzers/README.md

 &#8594; While Vader is tailored for sentiments on social media, Textblob performs better with more formal language usage.
 - - -
+&#8594; The notebook addresses the sentiment analysis of the restaurant reviews from YELP dataset using the two lexicon-based sentiment analyzers mentioned above: TextBlob and Vader.
+> - Tasks:
+>     - Preprocessing
+>     - Sentiment Analysis with TextBlob
+>     - Sentiment Analysis with Vader
+>     - Conclusions